-Injury victims should contact a California truck accident attorney before talking to the trucking company’s insurance company or before accepting any settlement offer.
-Without a lawyer on your side, the insurance company may continue to delay or deny your claim and may try to settle the claim for as little money as possible.
+Injury victims should contact a truck accident attorney before talking to the trucking company’s insurance company or before accepting any settlement offer.
+Without a lawyer on your side, the insurance company may continue to delay or deny your trucking accident claim and may try to settle the claim for as little money as possible.

 Compensatory damages are intended to compensate a plaintiff for losses in an injury accident.
 Compensatory damages in a trucking accident lawsuit include both “economic” damages and “non-economic” damages.